ipfs/ipfs-docs/docs/concepts/ipfs-implementations.md

 ---
-title: "IPFS implementations"
+title: "IPFS Implementations"
-description: "There isn't one canonical IPFS implementation.
+description: "There isn't just one canonical IPFS implementation.
 Learn about the various IPFS implementations available for different use cases."
 ---

-# IPFS implementations
+# IPFS Implementations

 There isn't one canonical IPFS implementation.
 There is so much to explore in this space that it's ideal to have a plethora of implementations experimenting and optimizing for various usecases.
 Below is a list of IPFS implementations that we know of in name alphabetical order.
 If you're aware of more, please add!